 - Antiepileptic drugs (phenobarbital) to control seizures.

-- Enrofloxacin (an antibiotic) may also be administered to treat possible bacterial infection caused by larval migration.
+- Enrofloxacin (an antibiotic) can be prescribed to treat possible bacterial infection due to the migration of larvae.

 The only way to prevent cats from becoming infected with Cuterebra larvae is to keep them indoors, particularly between July – September.

 Seek veterinary care if a cat who lives in affected areas develop respiratory symptoms.